-- 5.1 Insufficient high speed or still photography could result in the data not being accepted by the Euro NCAP Secretariat. - 5.2 It is essential that the onboard cameras are attached to the sled in a way that minimises relative motion during the test. - 5.3 Sufficient lighting must also be provided to ensure that the maximum head excursion can be clearly seen on the high-speed film. - 5.4 High speed film - 5.4.1 High speed film, 1000fps minimum, is required for both tests.
+- 5.1 Insufficient high speed or still photography could result in the data not being accepted by the Euro NCAP Secretariat. - 5.2 From 2024 onwards, the relevant test number, supplied by the Euro NCAP Secretariat, must be placed physically on the sled, visible in all videos and referenced in all data files e.g. .mme. - 5.3 It is essential that the onboard cameras are attached to the sled in a way that minimises relative motion during the test. - 5.4 Sufficient lighting must also be provided to ensure that the maximum head excursion can be clearly seen on the high-speed film. - 5.5 High speed film - 5.5.1 High speed film, 1000fps minimum, is required for both tests.
 The following specification shall be used: